5 Common Reasons Why a Client Feels Worse After EFT Tapping

 When we start to use EFT, these shadow elements may come to the surface.
 After the first few positive experiences with EFT, our psyche might realize that it has a safe way of processing old emotional trauma.
 Aspects of the shadow start to emerge, begging for healing.
 Parts of ourselves that were too dangerous or overwhelming might crowd into our awareness, so that they can be safely reprocessed, and integrated into our larger personality.

-This might show up in an EFT session as “feeling worse.”
+This might show up in an EFT session when the person asks “why do I feel worse after EFT tapping therapy?”

 When you tap on a table top, you might sensitize the client to the problem, without resolving the emotional intensity held in the legs.
-In such a case, the client might report feeling worse.
+In such a case, the client might ask “why do I feel worse after EFT tapping therapy?”
 Read the tutorial on Specific Events to make sure you’re not working globally on a table top.

 After EFT, the childhood issue was resolved.
 When the woman was then asked to think about her adult colleague, she said his behavior was “just silly,” and she had no emotional intensity around it.